Samsung Galaxy A36 5G

 The Samsung Galaxy A36 5G is a mid-range Android-based smartphone developed and manufactured by Samsung Electronics as a part of its Galaxy A series.
-It was announced along with the Galaxy A56 5G on 2 March 2025.
+It was announced along with the Galaxy A56 5G and Galaxy A26 5G on 2 March 2025.
 It was unveiled at MWC, Barcelona on 1 March and later in India on 3 March.

+Specifications

 Design

 The front and back is made of Corning Gorilla Glass Victus+ and the frame is made of plastic.
 The Galaxy A36 5G continues to feature IP67 dust and water resistance.

-The design of the Galaxy A36 5G is similar to the entire Galaxy Ax5 line-up, featuring a flat frame and the Key Island.
-It introduces a single camera module and a 'Radiance' inspired colour theme.
+Alongside other models in the Ax6 series, it continues to feature a flat frame and the Key Island.
+It also introduces a single camera module design.

-The Galaxy A36 5G has adopted 128 GB / 256 GB of UFS 2.2 storage.

-On the bottom of the smartphone, there is a USB-C 2.0 port, two microphones and a loudspeaker.
-On the top, there is an additional microphone and a dual SIM tray (SIM 1 + SIM 2 or SIM 1 + eSIM 1 or dual eSIM — eSIM compatibility depends on region).
-On the right side, there is the volume rocker and the power button.
-Samsung no longer provides SD card support on this phone.

-The Galaxy A36 5G is sold in the following color options: